 Some apps promise to measure blood pressure entirely without any auxiliary tools.
 But is this really possible?
 We examined how these apps are supposed to work and whether they can deliver their promises.

-Some apps promise to measure blood pressure, only by using the iPhone’s camera and microphones.
+Some apps promise to read blood pressure only by using the smartphone’s camera and microphone.
 The measuring procedure usually looks like this: First, the right index finger must be placed on the lens and the flash of the iPhone’s camera.
 Then the bottom of the iPhone, more precisely the microphone, must be pressed with direct contact to the chest.
 This position then must be maintained until the result of the measurement is concluded.

-Let's move on to the facts: in 2016, the Johns Hopkins University School of Medicine published an independent test of one of these apps, Instant Blood Pressure, with devastating results.
-For example, 77.5% of all patients with hypertension (blood pressure values above 140/90 mmHg) were found to be inaccurate.
+In 2016, the Johns Hopkins University School of Medicine published an independent test of one of these apps, with devastating results.
+For example, 77.5% of all reading of patients with hypertension (blood pressure values above 140/90 mmHg) were found to be inaccurate.
 Overall, the measured values by the app differed from the real values on average by 12.4 mmHg systolic and 10.1 mmHg diastolic.